Tibetan Wedding Customs and Ceremony

 Hold Wedding Ceremony

 When the horse team is marching, the entourages should sing songs, and the bride should cry.
-Along the way, the man's family need to wait on the roadside to toast the horse team three times.
-If encountering someone with water or firewood on the back, they think it's the most auspicious sign and they should dismount the horse to offer a khata to the passerby.
-If encountering people carrying patients, dumping remnants, or taking empty baskets on the road, it's considered unlucky.
+Along the way, the man's family needs to wait on the roadside to toast the horse team three times.
+If encounter someone with water or firewood on the back, they think it's the most auspicious sign and they should dismount the horse to offer a khata to the passerby.
+If encounter people carrying patients, dumping remnants, or taking empty baskets on the road, it's considered unlucky.
 After the marriage ceremony, they should ask monks to recite sutras to eliminate disasters.